Mz004/Mz004/README.md

 # Hi, ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Manav Zadafiya!

-🎓 I’m a student at **Seneca Polytechnic**, studying Computer Science, constantly learning and coding every day.
+🎓 I’m a student at **Seneca Polytechnic**, constantly learning and coding every day.
 I have a passion for developing cool projects and exploring new technologies. 🚀

 🌱 Currently, I'm learning **Desktop Application Development** as part of my college curriculum and diving deep into **Next.js** on my own.